-Before dropping everything and cycling 30.000 kilometres across two continents we were “normal” people.
+Before dropping everything and cycling 45.000 kilometres across three continents we were “normal” people.
 Actually, that’s what we usually say but it’s a lie; we lived in Spain and did everything by bike which automatically made us a bit weird.
 Needless to say we used the bike to go to work even when it rained and that’s something that the huge majority of people just couldn’t get their heads around!

 As the bicycle slowly gained importance in our lives, it became easier to find excuses to ride them and so we eventually started going on holiday on our steeds too!